 Together with the falling away from life will be a weakening of moral life.
 There will be an exhaustion of good and an increase of evil, instructs St. John.

 Antichrist will do superbly nice things, all without God.
 Humanity will love him because he seemingly proves that a progress of solely human effort is possible.
 Hope will stir.
 Men will laugh at and scorn the heavens.
 Hearts will swell, for desire will seem to be fulfilled.
 Humanity is great and good in and of itself.
+It no longer needs the God-Man for it has become the man-god.

 The nice spirit of antichrist is already at work in the world.
 Antichrist will be nice.
 You will be mean and a hater if you chose to withstand him and his spirit.
+Those who stand for Truth will be villainized as extremists and radicles; fanatics who do not understand how to be nice.

 Secular niceness has its end in utter evil.
 It has the same fate as the swine rushing madly into the deep waters (cf. Mat.
 8:28ff).